 Our campus has many organizations for students that we encourage you to join!
 A list of additional clubs is available to you on the Student Leadership and Activities website.
 All SJU students are free to join any of the University's groups.
 If there is a student interest not represented in these listings, students are encouraged to assemble and form a student group.
 The forms you need to form the new organization can be found here.
 Please see below for information on some of the many groups you can join.

-Objectives of CSA:
+Objectives of CSSA:

 - 1) To help newly arriving students and scholars from China settle in and adapt to the new cultural environment;

 - 2) To coordinate and organize the entertaining activities such as movie parties, various traditional performances, and other scientific and cultural events;

 - 3) To establish and promote friendship among students and scholars from China and other countries

 - 1) Any student at Saint Joseph's University is eligible to be an active member and may hold office.

 - 2) Non-students may act as associate members, but may not vote or hold office.

 For additional information or questions, visit their website (http://www.sjucssa.org/) or contact CSSA's advisor, Nancy Komada.